-A woman singing on the Skirball Center for the Performing Arts stage.
+A student singing on the Skirball Center for the Performing Arts stage.

 When it comes to navigating the music business at NYU, there are many options to consider.
 From education and performance to business and technology, there’s a program to suit almost any musician’s tastes!
 While this is exciting, it can also be confusing.
 Programs exist in several different NYU schools and campuses, which means that doing your research is incredibly important.
 If you’re interested in studying music with us and you aren’t sure which way to turn, look no further!
 I’ve got you covered.